jam1015/vim-slime-ext-neovim/README.md

 #### Note on `g:slime_input_pid`

-Used to send text using the external pid rather than Neovim's internal job id.
-Setting this to a nonzero value (evaluated as `true` in vimscript), as is done here, is recommended because the pid is the number displayed on the status line of a terminal buffer, making it easier to select the desired terminal.
-This recommended setting is not the default because neovim  uses it's internal job id to send text to a terminal; the plugin has a function that translates the pid to the inernal job id.
+Used to send text using the external PID rather than Neovim's internal job id.
+Setting this to a nonzero value (evaluated as `true` in vimscript), as is done here, is recommended because the PID is the number displayed on the status line of a terminal buffer, making it easier to select the desired terminal.
+This recommended setting is not the default because neovim  uses it's internal job id to send text to a terminal; the plugin has a function that translates the PID to the inernal job id.

 ##### Side Note